Psilocybin Benefits: What Science & Experience Reveal

 Support the release of entrenched habits, such as substance abuse or compulsive behaviors

 During this period of increased brain flexibility, many participants report greater creativity, emotional resilience, and motivation.
-These changes can help reinforce personal growth long after the journey session itself.
+These changes can help reinforce long-term personal growth well beyond the journey session.

 Mystical Experience & Spiritual Insight

-Clinical findings, including landmark studies by the late Roland Griffiths at Johns Hopkins University, link the depth of mystical-type experiences under magic mushroom sessions to long-term improvements in anxiety, addiction, and depression.
+Clinical findings, including landmark studies conducted by the late Dr. Roland Griffiths at Johns Hopkins University, suggest that the intensity of mystical-type experiences experienced during a magic mushroom session correlates to greater long-term improvements in anxiety, addiction, and depression.
 Griffiths’ work found that participants who rated their psilocybin session among the most meaningful events of their lives were more likely to sustain positive changes in mood, behavior, and overall well-being months later.
 These journeys may include:

 A profound sense of unity and connection